 So how do you ensure your site won't be penalized in the next Google algorithm update?
 Stay informed.
 SEO "no-no's" don't usually come out of thin air.
 They talk about how you shouldn't be doing something, and penalize those that continue to do it when the algorithm updates.
 SEOs need to always be on their toes and keeping track of the industry to make sure the next update won't leave them on page 1,000 of search results.

 Luckily, you can always turn to the experts like Vertical Response to keep track of what you should and shouldn't do.

-- Optimize your site for visitors and mobile users, not just search engine bots.
-Remember that while a search engine might be the tool bringing you the visitor, the visitor reading your content is the end-goal.
-If you over-optimize or write in "search engine speak," it won't be easy to read for a real human.
+- Optimize Your Site for Visitors and Mobile Isers, Not Just Search Engine Bots.
+Remember that while a search engine might be the tool bringing you the visitor, the visitor reading your content is the end goal.
+If you over optimize or write in "search engine speak," it won't be easy to read for a real human.
 (Tweet this tip)

 - Set up Google Webmaster Tools.
 Google Webmaster Tools helps you "get the data, tools, and diagnostics for a healthy, Google-friendly site."
 Aside from improving SEO, using GWT can help improve a visitor's overall experience on your website.
 (Tweet this tip)

 - Don't Assume SEO Is a Waste of Time.
 When people need to look for information on the internet, they go to Google.
 Sometimes they'll go to another search engine, but that doesn't change the fact that search is how people get to where they want to go when they don't know where to go yet.
 And one-third of Google's organic traffic goes to the first result listed, proving that ranking matters.
 (Tweet this tip)

 - Don't Optimize Your Site Just for Search Engines.
 If you do this, what happens once someone clicks on the search result?
 A high search ranking indicates that the link leads to valuable information.
 If you don't follow through on that, what's the point of the ranking in the first place?
 (Tweet this tip)